splunk/splunk-operator/docs/Examples.md

 ### Creating a Cluster with Data Fabric Search (DFS)

-Data Fabric Search (DFS) can easily be enabled on any `Standalone` or `SearchHead` insteance.
+Data Fabric Search (DFS) can easily be enabled on any `Standalone` or `SearchHeadCluster` insteance.
 To use DFS, you must first create a Spark cluster using the `Spark` resource:

 ```yaml
 cat <<EOF | kubectl apply -f -